BoidCMS/boidcms.github.io/errors.md

-# Errors
+# Common Errors

 ## Can't access admin panel

-`.htaccess` file must be present in the root.
+Check if the file `.htaccess` is present in the root directory.

 ## Server error